EMPattinson/CompCake/index.md

 ---

 The cake fairy has chosen:
-  -  Jacob
+  -  Jess
-  -  Clara
+  -  David
-  -  Peter
+  -  George

 to bring the cake next week.
 See you all on the Wednesday the 20!